aleun/azure-docs/articles/iot-develop/quickstart-devkit-stm-b-l475e.md

 ## Prerequisites

-* A PC running Microsoft Windows 10
+* A PC running Linux or Microsoft Windows 10
 * [Git](https://git-scm.com/downloads) for cloning the repository
 * Hardware